-- Are the data made up of single-end reads or paired-end reads? - Are the data stranded, if so, was the standard dUTP method employed ("--library-type" set as fr-firststrand, for TopHat)?
+- Are the data made up of single-end reads or paired-end reads? - Are the data stranded, if so, was the standard dUTP method employed (STAR can detect this automatically)?

-The other information that should be provided when setting up the alignment is the gene annotation information, a gtf file that contains the information about the location of all the genes in the context of the reference genome.
-It is very important to pick the gene annotation gtf file that corresponds to the reference genome, i.e. the same version number and from the same source (Ensembl or UCSC or NCBI).
-Once the alignment is complete, the final result will be a file in sam or bam format.
-For a TopHat run, accepted\hits.bam is the main alignment output.
-In addition, there are several bed files and another bam file called unmapped.bam, which contains the reads that did not match the reference genome.
+The other information that should be provided when setting up the alignment is the gene annotation information, a gtf or gff3 file that contains the information about the location of all the genes in the context of the reference genome (a fasta file).
+It is very important to pick the gene annotation file that corresponds to the reference genome, i.e. the same version number and from the same source (Ensembl, UCSC or NCBI).